Chase Ink Cash Complete Guide

 Share Points Across Cardholders

 Chase allows customers to transfer Chase points to any other account in that customer's name or to one additional household member or joint business owner (for free).
-You do need to call Chase the first time you transfer points to a different person's account, but once that's been done once, you can transfer more points online in the future.
+You do need to call Chase the first time you transfer points to a different person's account, but once that's been done, you can freely transfer points online in the future.

 share Chase Ultimate Rewards with friends Why this is valuable: